remipichon/voc/Readme.md

 Edit your hostname in core/gitlab/gitlab.rb.
 Default is gitlab, hostname that will only work within the voc Docker overlay network.
 If running locally, you will need to use 'localhost' hostname to add a git remote.
 Everything else work the same.
 On a server, consider registering a DNS name even if it will work with an ip.
-It's uglier.

 ## Registry